atirudom/mycity/README.md

 ## Acknowledgments

-* The repository aims to serve as personal portfolio representing skills in web development with Javascript, React, Express, and Cloud services.
+* The repository was for learning purpose and now aims to serve as personal portfolio representing skills in web development with Javascript, React, Express, and Cloud services.
-* I started developing this application from zero knowledge in cloud services and it took only 2 days to finish development.
+* Started from zero knowledge in cloud services, took 2 days to complete development.
 (Finished October 20, 2019)

 ## Signature
 Created by [atirudom](https://github.com/atirudom)